 Motivated nursing student seeking to develop more extensive experience working with elderly patients.

 While the nurse with experience could write a summary that states:

-Attentive Nurse Practitioner with 3 years’ experiencing effectively diagnosing patient illness and managing treatment.
+Attentive nurse practitioner with three years of experience effectively diagnosing patient illness and managing treatment.

 As shown above, an objective statement will state what you hope to achieve while a summary statement will highlight your current accomplishments.

 To write a resume summary, take time to consider and record your most important experiences and skills.
 This can include (but is not limited to) items like certifications, soft skills, technical skills, awards or other achievements.
 Next, carefully review job descriptions for positions you’re interested in applying for and take note of the requirements that overlap with your own qualifications.

 Then, put together a one to two sentence summary that briefly showcases those skills.
 Your statement should start with a key adjective for yourself, use the active voice and include key action words to describe your experience.